Sprained Ankle (cont.)

 - What is the prognosis of sprains and strains?

 - Where can people find more information about sprains and strains?

 - Find a local Orthopedic Surgeon in your town

-When a muscle, tendon, or ligament fibers are damaged, the body will heal the area by producing scar tissue.
+When muscle, tendon, or ligament fibers are damaged, the body will heal that area by producing scar tissue.
 The area that is injured needs to be kept relatively rested while healing.

-First aid begins with rest, ice, compression, and elevation (RICE) and are keys elements in the treatment of both sprains and strains.
-More intense treatment can be required depending upon the injury and the patient's level of function.
-For example, an athlete who sprains the ACL of their knee may need to reconstruct the ligament, but an elderly patient who is less active may not need such an aggressive approach and physical therapy may be all that is needed to return to their previous level of activity.
+First aid begins with rest, ice, compression, and elevation (RICE); these are the keys elements in the treatment of both sprains and strains.
+More intense treatment may be required depending upon the location and severity of injury and the patient's level of function.
+For example, an athlete who sprains the ACL of their knee may need to have surgery to reconstruct the ligament, but an elderly patient who is less active may not need such an aggressive approach and physical therapy may be all that is needed to return to their previous level of activity.